Slideshow Pictures: Type 1 Diabetes -- Symptoms, Causes and Treatment

 Type 1 vs. Type 2 Diabetes

-In type 1 diabetes, the body's immune system mistakenly attacks and destroys the pancreatic cells that produce insulin.
-In type 2 diabetes, the pancreas is not under attack and usually produces enough insulin.
-But for numerous reasons, the body doesn't use the insulin effectively.
-The symptoms of the two forms are similar, but usually come on more rapidly in people with type 1.
+In people with type I diabetes, the body’s immune system attacks and destroys pancreatic cells (Beta cells) that produce insulin.
+In people with type II diabetes, the pancreas is not attacked and usually produces insulin.
+However, people with type II diabetes, for numerous reasons, cannot use the available insulin effectively.
+People with type II diabetes can have the same symptoms as people with type I diabetes, but people with type I diabetes usually have the symptoms occur more rapidly.

 Who Gets Type 1 Diabetes?